Esri - ArcGIS

 - ArcGIS Server

 - Faculty can request free ArcGIS for Desktop and Extensions Student Trial Software licenses for their students at http://www.esri.com/slpromo.
-Requests must come from a KU faculty member with a campus mailing address.
+Requests must come from a KU faculty member with both a campus email and mail address.

 Technical Support and Contact Information